rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 ## 1. Introduction
-Welcome to our comprehensive tutorial on running simulation models and evaluating the performance of treatment chains for water purification processes.
-In this tutorial, we provide step-by-step instructions on how to [create treatment chains](#31-create-treatment-chain), [define feed characteristics](#311-define-feed-characteristics), [use process unit models](#32-use-process-unit-model), and [analyze the results obtained from the simulation](#4-results-evaluation), using **Example 1** as case study.
+Welcome to our comprehensive tutorial on running simulation models and evaluating the performance of treatment trains for water purification processes.
+In this tutorial, we provide step-by-step instructions on how to [create treatment trains](#31-create-treatment-train), [define feed characteristics](#311-define-feed-characteristics), [use process unit models](#32-use-process-unit-model), and [analyze the results obtained from the simulation](#4-results-evaluation), using **Example 1** as case study.
 Each section guides you through setting up the simulation environment, running the models, and interpreting the results.
-Additionally, we discuss technical, economic, and environmental indicators to evaluate the performance of the treatment chain.
+Additionally, we discuss technical, economic, and environmental indicators to evaluate the performance of the treatment train.

 ### Example description
 **Figure 1** presents the process flow diagram of example 1 which consists of four technologies: Nanofiltration (NF), Multiple Feed Plug Flow Reactor (MF-PFR), Electrodialysis (ED), Electrodialysis With Bipolar Membranes (EDBM).
-The treatment chain represents an MLD system aiming to maximize valuable resources recovery from brine, such as Mg(OH)<sub>2</sub>, Ca(OH)<sub>2</sub>, HCl, and NaOH.
+The treatment train represents an MLD system aiming to maximize valuable resources recovery from brine, such as Mg(OH)<sub>2</sub>, Ca(OH)<sub>2</sub>, HCl, and NaOH.
 The seawater stream or concentrate stream from a Reverse Osmosis plant (RO) first goes to the NF unit.
 The NF unit is separated into two different streams: one that is high in monovalent ions and one that is high in multi-valent ions.
 The latter stream from NF, high in monovalent ions, is directed to ED, in which the NaCl stream is concentrated further, and a dilute stream is also recovered.
 The former is directed to a treatment line comprising selective MF-PFR and EDBM units.
 In particular, the retentate is sent to the MF-PFR, in which magnesium and calcium are recovered in the form of hydroxide precipitates via a chemical reaction between the NF retentate and an alkaline reactant.
 Then, the brine stream is free from Mg<sup>2+</sup> and Ca<sup>2+</sup> mixed with the ED concentrate stream.
 The mixed solution (NaCl rich) is fed to EDBM.
-EDBM unit recovers, and the saline solution (low concentration) can be recycled back into the treatment chain.
+EDBM unit recovers, and the saline solution (low concentration) can be recycled back into the treatment train.

 <figure>
   <img src="https://github.com/rodoulak/Desalination-and-Brine-Treatment-Simulation-/assets/150446818/55cc6b6f-dde8-4b12-ae61-fa23665c288e" alt="Image" style="width:600px;">